-He bobbed his head in acknowledgement.
-Turned and hurried away towards River Street, the bars and his friends.
+He bobbed his head in acknowledgment.
+Turned and hurried away towards River Street, the bars, and his friends.
 He didn’t look to see if the eyes followed him.

 Crossed Monterey Square and noted that even tonight, the night for raging parties, the lineups to get into Mercer House were long.
 The dimmed lights in the mansion windows weren’t comforting or welcoming; it’s as if they expected a visitor back from an early grave.

 Lost in an almost-terror thought of being entombed in a statue, he stumbled on a large crack in the pavement crossing Madison Square right beside the massive statue of Sergeant Jasper.
 Immortalized for saving the regimental flag in the Battle of Fort Moultrie, Jasper died trying to replicate the feat a few years later at the Battle of Savannah.
 He glanced sideways and up to the statue’s face, the eyes remained fixed in bronze and immobile.

 He relaxed.
 Perhaps it had been the beer talking to him.
 Perhaps … hell, he didn’t know.
 But talking statues weren’t the strangest thing he’d ever seen in this haunted town.